 The Commissioning approach should include regular meetings on-site and off, program and legal Cx requirements, establishing and maintaining lines of communication with the building owner, design team, and contractor, thorough documentation, enforcement of specification provisions, identifying specialized tests, and creating a timeline for commissioning activities and reports.

 The scope addresses the equipment to be commissioned, which can vary depending on programs.
 Green building rating system compliance and other project requirements define the goals for energy and water consuming equipment; utility incentive programs are equipment specific and must be clearly identified, depending on what has been funded; pharmaceutical facilities must comply with the U.S. Food and Drug Administration (FDA); laboratories, data centers, and other critical facilities must have their commissioning requirements clearly addressed in the commissioning scope.

 Establish Commissioning Budgets

-Commissioning costs can range widely and are dependent upon many factors including a building's size, complexity, and whether the project consists of building renovation, modernization, or new construction and the scope of commissioning services provided.
-In general, the cost of commissioning new buildings range from 0.5 percent of the total construction cost for relatively simple projects such as office buildings to 1.5 for complex laboratories and medical facilities1.
-Additional information on Building Commissioning can be found in PECI, New Construction Commissioning Costs, 2/14/2002 (PDF 144 KB).
-For an existing building, the cost of commissioning can range from 3.0 to 5.0 percent of the total operating cost.
-A good rule of thumb for systems-based commissioning budgeting is between 2 and 4% of the construction cost of each system being commissioned.
+Commissioning costs can range widely and are dependent upon many factors including a building's size, complexity, and whether the project consists of building renovation, modernization, or new construction and the scope for commissioning services.
+In general, the cost of commissioning new buildings ranges from 0.5 percent of the total construction cost for relatively simple projects such as office buildings to 1.5 percent for complex laboratories and medical facilities.
+Additional information on Building Commissioning can be found in PECI, Building Commissioning Costs (PDF 144 KB)

 Key factors that can have a direct impact in developing a commissioning budget include: